top of page

 Gwendolyne is a Licensed Clinical Social Worker currently completing residency in the Doctor of Social Work program at University of Pennsylvania.
 Gwen is a certified Mentalization Based Therapy Practitioner, having completed advanced training and supervision with Anthony Bateman, MA, FRC Psych and Peter Fonagy, PhD through the Anna Freud Centre, and with Lois Choi Kain, MEd, MD and Brandon Unruh, MD at McLean Hospital.
 She is currently pursuing certification as a Mentalization Based Therapy Supervisor through the Anna Freud Centre.
 Gwendolyne specializes in treating personality disorders with an emphasis on personality organization, and systems of attachment.
 She enjoys facilitating individual, family, and group therapy for Cornerstones of Maine.
 Prior to joining Cornerstones in 2017, Gwendolyne served as the Director of Mental Health Services for Catholic Charities Support and Recovery Services, and has provided supervision for new clinicians seeking licensure, and sat on the Board of Directors for Shalom House, Inc. Gwendolyne has also completed practicums in Oncology Social Work at Mercy Oncology, and Outpatient Psychiatry at McGeachey Hall, Maine Medical Center.
 When not practicing, Gwen has dabbled as a stand-up comedian and ran for Maine House of Representatives in 2012.

-Zeus Markos, MSW, LMSW-CC
+Zeus Markos, MSW, LCSW

 Zeus completed his undergraduate degree at the University of Wisconsin-Madison in Psychology and Spanish.
 After graduation, he focused his professional work on working with individuals who struggle with mental health and substance use disorders.
 Initially, he worked as a psychiatric care technician at a forensic psychiatric institute in Madison, Wisconsin.
 He later moved to Maine to study classical Chinese Philosophy and Psychology, eventually deciding to pursue an MSW at the University of Maine.
 While completing his masters, Zeus benefitted from diverse training opportunities at homeless shelters, substance abuse programs, and outpatient psychotherapy centers.
 Zeus was also accepted into the Professional Opiate Workforce Response (POWR) Selective Social Work Program; which recruits talented Social Work students into an integrated behavioral health training program.

+Zeus has an appreciation for multiple conceptual approaches to psychotherapy with special appreciation for the Jungian perspective.
 Zeus is a nature-lover, concerned for our planet, enjoys exercise (running, lifting, soccer), loves art, and takes great pleasure in reading, writing, and traveling.

 Jackie Roberge, MSW, LCSW